 Midnight Run stays true to their musical roots with tight harmonies and reverence for “old-style” bluegrass music, all while stretching the boundaries of the genre with their song selection, stage antics, and exciting performance.

-Favorites among bluegrass enthusiast and non-bluegrass audiences alike, they keep the energy high and the audience on their feet.
-Midnight Run knows when their on stage, it’s not only about the music, It’s about connecting with the audience and leaving them with a memory that will last a lifetime.
-“Midnight Run” has been referred to as one of the most entertaining new acts on the bluegrass scene today.
+Favorites among bluegrass enthusiast and non-bluegrass audiences alike; they keep the energy high and the audience on their feet.
+Midnight Run knows when they are on stage; it is not only about the music, it is about connecting with the audience and leaving them with a memory that will last a lifetime.
+Midnight Run has been referred to as one of the most entertaining new acts on the bluegrass scene today.

-Hang on tight, as Midnight Run transports you back in time, to another world as you join them for a night of authentic East Tennessee bluegrass music.
-From the moment they step on stage you’ll feel like you’re in the hills of Tennessee, sitting on the front porch, listening to some of the finest music the Smoky Mountains have to offer.
+Now, with over 200 shows a year, they find themselves playing to audiences from all over the world.
+From the moment they step on stage you’ll feel like you are in the hills of Tennessee, sitting on the front porch, listening to some of the finest music that the Smoky Mountains have to offer.

 Meet the band:

 On the Upright Bass is Max Etling from Plymouth Minnesota.
 Max is also a recent graduate of East Tennessee State University Bluegrass Program.
 He played in the E.T.S.U.
-Bluegrass Pride Band for his junior and senior year where he toured all over the country performing at bluegrass festivals opening up for bands like Ricky Skaggs and Kentucky Thunder, and sharing the stage with artist like Larry Sparks and Becky Buller, an ETSU alumna.
+Bluegrass Pride Band for his junior and senior year where he toured all over the country performing at bluegrass festivals opening up for bands like Ricky Skaggs and Kentucky Thunder and sharing the stage with artist like Larry Sparks and Becky Buller, an ETSU alumna.
 Max will be playing the upright bass and singing baritone and lead vocals.

 Together they create a powerhouse of music that you do not want to miss!